jallanxjallan/onemanairforce/adaptation/scenes/pp_threaten_cameron.md

 category: present
 date: 07 December 1988
 name: PP Threaten Cameron
-status: synopsis
+status: expand
-title: PP Threaten Cameron
+location: Earthquake
 ---
-Leaving the Earthquake, Cameron is waylaid by Pemuda Pancasila thugs.
+Cameron is waylaid by Pemuda Pancasila thugs.
 Sanyoto appears, and whacks the leader on the nose with his cane.